Servideska/HPC/doc.zih.tu-dresden.de/docs/contrib/content_rules.md

 !!! tip

     Following these rules when contributing speeds up the review process.
-Furthermore, your changes will not be blocked by the automatic checks implementened in the CI pipeline.
+Furthermore, your changes will not be blocked by the automatic checks implemented in the CI pipeline.

 ## Responsibility and License